GOMRUTH/GOMRUTH/README.md

-# 👋 Hi, I’m Ruth Leila Gomez @GOMRUTH
+# # 👋 Hi, I’m Ruth Leila Gomez @GOMRUTH

-- 👀 I’m interested in Computer Science, Java Developer, Web Developer, Tester, etc.
+- 👀 I’m interested in Computer Science, Java Development, Web Development, Testing, and more.
-- 🌱 I’m currently studying for a Bachelor's degree in Computer Science and a Technical University Degree in Web Technologies.
-I am also learning Java, Python, HTML, CSS, JavaScript, Node.js, CRUD, and PostgreSQL.
+- 🌱 I’m currently pursuing a Bachelor's degree in Computer Science and a Technical University Degree in Web Technologies.
+I am continuously expanding my knowledge in Java, Python, HTML, CSS, JavaScript, Node.js, CRUD, and PostgreSQL.
+- 💻 I have experience in Level 1 IT Support, providing technical assistance and troubleshooting.
-- 💞️ I’m looking to collaborate on projects.
+- 💞️ I’m looking to collaborate on projects and would appreciate any feedback or opinions on my work as I continue to grow and improve my skills
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ruthleilagomez)

 ## My Projects